-During this self-isolation, also referred to as Quarantine period, staying at home has been one of the safe methods that World Health Organization (WHO) has recommended to flatten the curve by reducing the chances of Covid-19 transmission.
-However, ‘stay home’ is not everything if hygiene is not observed within your area of accommodation.
+During this self-isolation, also referred to as quarantine period, staying at home has been one of the safe methods that World Health Organization (WHO) has recommended to flatten the curve by reducing the chances of Covid-19 transmission.
+However, ‘stay home’ is not everything if hygiene is not observed within your area of accommodation whether you are in serviced apartments, hotel or your own home.

 Data from published epidemiology and virologic studies provide evidence that COVID-19 is primarily transmitted from symptomatic people to others who are in close contact through respiratory droplets either through;